jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Search Forward

-__ex__ mode also contains the ability to search for occurences of text patterns within a text file while using __vi__.
+__ex__ mode also contains the ability to search for occurrences of text patterns within a text file while using __vi__.
 By typing the combo ```ESC /``` you see a slash line at the bottom of __vi__ this allows you to search for a pattern going down from your current cursor position.
 You can type ```ESC ?``` to search the same pattern going up.
 Hitting the letter *n* will move you to the next result which could be multiple lines away in a large document.
 You can also use shell-metacharacters to search.
-The next examples can call be recreated using the log file locatd in the Chapter-07 directory of the included code under the files directory.
+The next examples can call be recreated using the log file located in the Chapter-07 directory of the included code under the files directory.
 This example uses the file named u\_ex150911\_.log which is an IIS webserver log for a Wordpress Installation.

 ![*vi search*](images/Chapter-07/editors/vi/vi-search.png "vi search")

 ```/[Mm]ozilla```

-: will search forwards for any lines containing either *Mozilla* or *mozilla* and highlight each occurance in the file you are editing in __vi__.
+: will search forwards for any lines containing either *Mozilla* or *mozilla* and highlight each occurrence in the file you are editing in __vi__.

 #### Search Backwards

 ```?Mozilla```

-: will search the file backwords for the word *Mozilla*.
+: will search the file backwards for the word *Mozilla*.

 ```/Mozilla\/?\.0```